galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

 | Country (Normalized)     | Normalized_Country__c     | Text           | Normalized address |
 | geoloc                   | geoloc__c                 | Geolocation    | latitude/longitude |

-The <code>geoloc__c</code> field is of the "Geolocation" type configured with 8 digits for the decimals.
+The <code>geoloc__c</code> field is of the "Geolocation" type, configured with 8 digits after decimals.

 ## Configuration of the geocoding component

-We will now configure the component to integrate it on the layout page of an object of the Account type in a section named "**Geocoding**".
+We will now configure the component to integrate it to the page layout of an Account object in a section named "**Geocoding**".

 ![Galigeo for Salesforce Admin]({{ site.url }}/assets/img-str-admin/config_components-page_layout.png){:.img.img-responsive.img-center.img-bordered}